 Look for buyers elsewhere

 When you can’t sell your house by using traditional sites that target your average homebuyer, you may wish to widen the net to find others who may be in a position to buy your property.
 For example, you may want to approach a cash home buying company like Quick Move Now, who can provide a cash offer and a guaranteed quick house sale.

 Refinance your home

 For example, provided you meet certain criteria, you may be eligible to release equity from the home, or if you have a variable mortgage, you could speak to your lender to discuss lowering your interest rate.

 There are a number of property listing sites in the UK such as Rightmove and Zoopla, along with online estate agent sites like Tepilo.
-If you are working with an estate agency, you should ensure that they will put your property listing on their own specific website in additional to the big property portals.
+If you are working with an estate agency, you should ensure that they will put your listing on their own specific website as well.

-While the average time to sell your home is between 136 – 385 days from start to finish, a property that boasts a great location and offers good value could sell a lot quicker.
+While the average time to sell in the UK is six weeks, a property that boasts a great location and offers good value could sell in as little as three weeks.
 If you are unsure about the specifics in your chosen neighborhood, speaking with an established estate agent will help you gauge whether the time your property is spending on the market is normal, or a cause for concern.
-Alternatively using website like home.co.uk will give you an indication of market conditions in your local area.

 This will ultimately depend on your specific circumstances.
 If you are in a hurry to sell, you may start investigating reasons for the lack of interest in the property and alternatives to selling after a couple of weeks.